gjbex/training-material/Python/README.md

     library.
 1. `Numpy`: a few illustratios of using numpy, scipy, and matplotlib (linear regression, FFT).
+1. `PhraseIndexer`: parses a text file to find the line number on which a given eet of phrases occurs.
 1. `python-intro.pptx`: Powerpoint presentation on Python as a data processing language, exercises for the corresponding training session can be found in the `Exercsises` directory.